franklyg/New-JB-Template/README.md

       If given a different PSD please update, and code all sections.

     checkout.html
-      Product naming can be update in main.js(explained in JS) DO NOT change template structure
+      Product naming can be updated in main.js(explained in JS) DO NOT change template structure

     thankyou.html
       DO NOT change template structure
-      Product naming can be update in main.js(explained in JS)
+      Product naming can be updated in main.js(explained in JS)

     upsell.html
-      DO NOT change template structure .
+      DO NOT change template structure.
-      Product naming can be update in main.js(explained in JS).
-      Update all proudct naming.
+      Update all proudct naming and images.

 #### CSS
     reset.css